Nikoms/phpunit-fail-lover/README.md

 Then run `php composer.phar install`

-## Basic configuration
+## Quick configuration

-Here is the basic configuration for the plugin.
+Here is a configuration for the plugin.
 Add the listener to your phpunit.xml(.dist) file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>